peanutbutterjeeelly/cs3620/README.md

 Implement the typical binary tree operations in C.

 ## Assignment 2
+Develop a basic shell application.

 ## Assignment 3
+Write a scheduler that uses the following three algorithms: first come first serve, shortest job first, and shortest time to completion first.
+Report the response time and turnaround time metrics using the test files provided.

 ## Assignment 4
+Use the paging-linear-translate.py to answer the questions about memory translation.

 ## Assignment 5
+Design a multi-threaded solution to find the nearest neighbors to each of the data points in the query file compared to each of the points in the data file.
+Report the time taken.

 ## Assignment 6
+Implement a password manager program using the OpenSSL encryption library.

 This is a home for my operating systems assignments for the course at the University of Iowa as taught by Omar Chowdhury.